paulocheque/guides/in-review/front-end-javascript/introduction-to-test-driven-development-in-javascript/article.md

+_Understanding this tutorial requires prior knowledge of JavaScript basics._

-In this article I introduce the basics of test-driven development (commonly abbreviated as TDD) by walking through the development of a small project in a test-driven way.
-The first part focuses on unit tests, and the last part focuses on code coverage.
+In this article, I will introduce the basics of Test-Driven Development (TDD) by walking through the creation and development of a small project in a test-driven way.

+The first part of this tutorial focuses on unit tests, and the last part focuses on code coverage.

-If you want to experiment with the project yourself, there is a [repository hosted on GitHub that puts together all the code from this article](https://github.com/peterolson/Introduction-to-Test-Driven-Development-in-Javascript).
+If you want to experiment with the project yourself, there is a [repository hosted on GitHub](https://github.com/peterolson/Introduction-to-Test-Driven-Development-in-Javascript) with all of the code from this article.

-## Who this article is aimed at

-This articles assumes that you have a basic understanding of writing programs using JavaScript, but it does not assume that you have any prior experience with test-driven development.

-If you are relatively inexperienced in JavaScript, some of the patterns used in the code below may seem somewhat unfamiliar or confusing - but that's OK.
-The purpose of this article is to demonstrate how TDD works, and the nitty-gritty particulars are not so important to understand fully.
-Feel free to skim through just to get the big picture, and don't worry about working through every single detail.
+Through this article, I hope to demonstrate how TDD works.
+As such, please feel free to skim through the nitty-gritty particulars if you would like to understand the big picture.

 ## What is test-driven development?

-Traditionally, the software development workflow is mostly a loop of the following steps:
+Traditionally, the software development workflow comprises the following steps:

- 1. Think about what your code is supposed to do.
+ 1. Think about the task (design).
- 2. Write the code to do it.
+ 2. Write the code to accomplish the task (implementation).
- 3. Test the code to see if it works.
+ 3. Test the code to see if it works (testing).

-For example, let's say we want to write a function `add(number1, number2)` to add two numbers together.
-First, we write the `add` function, then we try a few examples to see if it gives the output we expect.
-We could try running `add(1,1)`, `add(5,7)` and `add(-4, 5)`, and we might get the outputs `2`, `12`, and... oops, there must be a bug somewhere, `-9`.

-We revise the code to try to fix the incorrect output, and then we run `add(-4, 5)` again.
-Maybe it will return `1`, just like we wanted.
-Just to be safe, we'll run the other examples again to see if they still give the right output.
-Oops, now `add(5,7)` returns `-2`.

-We'll go through a few cycles of this: we revise our code and then try a few examples until we're sufficiently confident that our code works like we want it to.
+Often, writing a successful program requires multiple loops or repeated testing.
+As a result, testing and revising code comprehensively can take a rather long time.

-**Test-driven development changes this workflow** by writing automated tests, and by writing tests *before* we write the code.
+**Test-driven development changes this workflow process**.
+TDD involves writing automated tests *before* we write the code.
 Here is our new workflow:

- 1. Think about what your code is supposed to do.
+ 1. Think about the task (design).
- 2. Write tests specifying what you expect your code to do.
+ 2. Write tests specifying what you expect your code to do (test setup).
- 3. Write the code to do it.
+ 3. Write the code to accomplish the task (implementation).
- 4. See if the code works by running it against the tests you wrote.
+ 4. See if the code works by running it against the tests you wrote (testing).

-That is, before we even start writing our `add` function, we'll write some test code that specifies what output we expect.
+So we start writing some test code that specifies the expected output before we write the function or method.
 This is called *unit testing*.

-Unit tests might look something like this:
+For a simple add(int,int) function that sums two integers, a unit test might look something like this:

 ```javascript
 expect(add(1,1)).toEqual(2);
 expect(add(5,7)).toEqual(12);
 expect(add(-4,5)).toEqual(1);
 ```
 and so on for as many test examples as we like.
-Then, we will write the `add` function.
+After creating these tests, we will write the actual add function.
 When we're finished, we can run the test code, and it will tell us whether our function passes all the tests:

 > 2 of 3 tests passed.
 1 test failed:
 > Expected `add(-4,5)` to return `1`, but got `-9`.